circleci/circleci-docs/jekyll/_cci2/executor-types.md

 ### macOS VM Storage
 {: #macos-vm-storage }

 The amount of available storage on our macOS VMs depends on the resource class and Xcode image being used.
-The size Xcode images varies based on which tools are pre-installed.
+The size of the Xcode images varies based on which tools are pre-installed.

 Xcode Version | Class                 | Minimum Available Storage
 --------------|-----------------------|--------------------------